datasnakes/renv/README.md

                                   this version of R.
   -p, --prompt TEXT               Provide an alternative prompt prefix for
                                   this environment.
-  -d, --env_dir TEXT              A directory for creating the environment in.
   --help                          Show this message and exit.
 ```

 ### Creating an R Environment